microsoft/OpenHack/byos/devops/GH.md

 ### GitHub Organization membership

+Each OpenHack team will create **their own GitHub team within the GitHub organization that has already been created for all DevOps OpenHacks**.

+- Coaches should be added to the GitHub organization prior each OpenHack.
+This is managed by the OpenHack program team.
+- External coaches may need assistance accessing the GitHub organization.
+They should contact the OpenHack program team for support before the OpenHack delivery.

-Make sure your OpenHack team members are part of a dedicated GitHub Organization.
+Make sure your OpenHack team members are part of a dedicated GitHub organization.
 If not, then invite them.
 Follow this guide on how to do it: [Inviting users to join your organization](https://docs.github.com/en/organizations/managing-membership-in-your-organization/inviting-users-to-join-your-organization)

 ## Expected resources